-As discussed in Notes 2 and 6 to the consolidated financial statements, the Company enters into contracts to deliver a combination of hardware devices, software licenses, subscriptions, maintenance and support and, in some situations, professional services.
-The Company evaluates the nature of the goods and services promised in these arrangements to identify the distinct performance obligations.
-Certain arrangements contain terms and conditions that are unique to the individual contracts and may vary with regard to the number and type of promises included.
-The Company recognized total revenue of \$215.7 million for the year ended December 31, 2020.
+As discussed in Notes 2 and 5 to the consolidated financial statements, the Company enters into contracts to deliver a combination of hardware devices, software licenses, subscriptions, maintenance and support and, in some situations, professional services.
+The Company evaluates the nature of the goods and services promised in these

-We identified the evaluation of revenue from contracts containing software licenses with terms and conditions that are unique to individual contracts as a critical audit matter.
-Specifically, auditor judgment was required to evaluate the Company's identification of performance obligations in such contracts, including for contracts with new customers or contracts that were amended with existing customers.
+We identified the evaluation of the Company's identification of performance obligations in contracts containing software licenses with unique terms and conditions as a critical audit matter.
+Specifically, complex auditor judgment was required to evaluate the Company's identification of performance obligations in such contracts, including for contracts with new customers or contracts that were amended with existing customers.

 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's revenue recognition process.
-This included controls relating to the identification of performance obligations and evaluation of unique terms and conditions present in individual contracts.
-We tested a selection of contracts, including contracts with new customers or contracts that were amended with existing customers, by obtaining and reading the underlying contract and accounting analysis to evaluate the Company's identification performance obligations.
+This included controls related to the identification of performance obligations and evaluation of unique terms and conditions present in individual contracts.
+We tested a selection of contracts, including contracts with new customers and contracts that were amended with existing customers, by obtaining and reading the underlying contract and accounting analysis to evaluate the Company's identification of performance obligations.
 Specifically, we evaluated the completeness and accuracy of the Company's identification of terms and conditions that were unique to the selected contracts and the Company's determination of the impact of those terms and conditions on revenue recognition.